progvocab/products-service/ai/README.md

 * Parallelized convolution on GPU hardware.
 * ReLU activation → faster convergence than sigmoid/tanh.

+### Deep Belief Networks

+A **Deep Belief Network (DBN)** is a type of **generative deep learning model** composed of multiple layers of **Restricted Boltzmann Machines (RBMs)** stacked on top of each other.
+Each RBM learns to represent statistical dependencies between visible and hidden features in an unsupervised manner, and the layers are trained **greedily one at a time**, with each layer learning higher-level abstractions of the data.
+The lower layers capture simple patterns (like edges or textures), while deeper layers capture more complex structures (like shapes or semantic concepts).
+After this unsupervised pre-training, the entire network can be fine-tuned using supervised learning techniques such as backpropagation.
+DBNs were among the first architectures to successfully train **deep neural networks** before GPUs and modern activation functions made deep learning mainstream.
+They solved the **vanishing gradient problem** prevalent in deep networks at the time by using layer-wise unsupervised initialization.
+However, they became **less common** after 2012, when models like **deep feedforward networks, CNNs, and autoencoders** achieved better performance and scalability with simpler end-to-end training.

 **Shortcomings:**

 * CNNs had local receptive fields → poor understanding of **global context**.